-The only exceptions are products from our Needlecrafts category, which cannot be used for POD of any kind including KDP.
+The only exceptions are products from our Needlecrafts category or CF Premium Products, both of which cannot be used for POD of any kind including KDP.

 Below you can read about the specific rules for different types of books that can be published via a self-publishing service/site.